-Since now I’m in money and Azure has many options, I can install an existing image of WordPress with just a few clicks.
+With this option, I’m in money and Azure has many options, I can install an existing image of WordPress with just a few clicks.
 A decent application service that can run my WordPress installation would cost 37 EUR per month, but I don’t care.
 It’s free money.
 And it takes me 3 minutes to have my website up and running, pointing to some old domain I have.

 I still want to use HTTPS, but I’m not in the mood of scripting with Let’s encrypt, so I decide to buy a certificate.